documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 ----

-On the list is possible to find the tasks status regarding the cluster that was selected on the gears tab |icone_engrenagem_azul| "Configuration Selection" from the Mangue.io platform:
+On the list is possible to find the tasks status regarding the cluster that was selected on the gears tab |icone_engrenagem| "Configuration Selection" from the Mangue.io platform:

 * **Operation**: On this column is presented a succinct description of the task that was executed by the user through the Mangue.io interface.
 * **Cluster**: On this column is presented the cluster identification in which the task occurred.